alex-apezera/FlowLab/README.md

 * **Cavity geometry:** number of grid nodes, cavity length and width, and initial melt thickness for the EPM method.

 * **Gravity:** initial angle and the angle variation rate in degrees per second or day.
-The thermal map may be synchronized with the simulation time (or with the physical model in melting mode).
+The thermal map may be synchronized with the simulation time (or with the physical time in melting mode).
 For forced convection, the magnitude may be equal to zero.

 * **Time parameters:** total simulation time, final time at which the simulation is stopped, final value of the relative volume (thickness) increment of the melt, simulation time step for recording to History, and the time scale used to accelerate the simulation for meltimg.
 Increasing the time scale reduces the accuracy of the solution.

 * **Simulation controls:** the Courant-number range used to adapt the time step (including the hybrid scheme, which is not recommended); pressure-solver tolerance and relax factor; the number of iterations for the Poisson equation; limits of array dimensions for Diagnostics parameters and Hostory.

-* **Object parameters:** heating type (T or q), heating value; initial temperature distribution in the cavity; temperature conditions when the phase boundary is crossed; phase-transition temperature; and material (substance) selection for modeling.
-Any substance may be selected.
+* **Object parameters:** heating type (T or q), heating value; initial temperature distribution in the cavity; temperature conditions at the point where the phase transition boundary touches the solid right-hand wall; material (substance) selection for modeling.
+Custom substance may be selected.
 Parameters of Custom substance may be modified.

-* **Forced convection:** can be enabled or disabled.
+* **Forced convection ("Wind"):** can be enabled or disabled.
 The inflow may be located at the top or bottom boundary by default, or at the left boundary.
 The following parameters can be specified: flow velocity, temperature excess relative to the temperature specified on the hot wall, inflow angle, and inflow-section coordinates.

 ## Output data